Click for image of

 5. Will the clothing be different each year?

 Yes.
-The sponsors will change and there will be a totally new design.
+The sponsors will change and there could be a totally new design.

 6. Are older versions of LGBRC clothing OK for racing